 The Avante 2200 Combatant corvette is designed and built by Spanish shipbuilder Navantia.
 The vessel is primarily used for surveillance and protection of exclusive economic zones (EEZs).

-It is also suited for anti-surface warfare (ASuW), electronic warfare, maritime protection, intelligence gathering, search and rescue (SAR), humanitarian aid and marine pollution control, as well as combating smuggling, drug trafficking and illegal immigration.
+It is also suited for anti-surface warfare (ASuW), electronic warfare, maritime protection, intelligence gathering, search and rescue (SAR), humanitarian aid, marine pollution control, and the combating of smuggling, drug trafficking and illegal immigration.

 A class of four Avante 2200-based patrol vessels entered service with the Venezuelan Navy in 2011.

 The Government of Saudi Arabia awarded a €1.8bn ($2.1bn) contract to Navantia to build five Avante 2200 corvettes for the Royal Saudi Naval Forces (RSNF) in July 2018.

 Construction on the corvettes commenced at the San Fernando shipyard in Cádiz, Spain, in January 2019.
 Deliveries are expected to be completed by 2024.
 Under the contract, the builder is also responsible for providing lifecycle support to the vessels for a base period of five years, with an option for a further five-year extension.